Dental Insurance: The TRUTH

 There are many products on the market readily available on the internet.
 Keep in mind WEANING from sucking a thumb or pacifier is NOT about buying a product it is about helping your child with their emotional regulation which is best achieved by positive re-enforcement and guiding your child through this transition as described above.

-Shaming and negative re-enforcement should not be used.
+Shaming and negative reinforcement should not be used.

 A child who has not shown improvement using the calendar and positive reinforcement must not feel like they have failed or are being punished with the thumb sucking appliance.